 Moreover, sponge filters use an air pump to function.
 The air pump will ensure your fish in the bowl is never short of oxygen.
 You need to clean the sponge filter from time to time when it’s full of gunk.
 This helps to reduce the cleaning requirement of the fishbowl.

 You can also add live plants to your fishbowl for a more natural look and the added benefit of purifying water.
 Plants root houses bacteria which helps break down the wastes produced by fish.
 Plants utilize fish waste for their nutrient supply; also, you can add aquarium-safe plant fertilizer.

 It’s important to keep your fishbowl clean since these containers usually don’t have filters.
-The small water volume means that toxic can build up quickly.
-It also helps if you do a weekly filtration routine for best results!
+The small water volume means that toxicity can build up quickly.
+It also helps if you do a weekly filtration routine for the best results!